Fej\'er* monotonicity in optimization algorithms: Introduction

 \section{Introduction}

 A useful concept for analyzing the convergence of optimization algorithms is the notion of \emph{Fejér monotonicity}.
-A sequence $(x^k)_{k\in \NN}$ defined in a Hilbert space $\HH$ is said to be \emph{Fejér monotone} with respect to a {nonempty} set $M\subset\HH$ if for all $x\in M$ and all $k\in\NN$ we have \( \lVert x^{k+1}-x\rVert\leq\lVert x^k-x\rVert\).
-It is well-known that if $(x^k)_{k\in \NN}$ is Fejér monotone with respect to $M$, then $(x^k)_{k\in \NN}$ is bounded, and if all its weak cluster points belong to {$M$}, then the entire sequence $(x^k)_{k\in \NN}$ converges weakly to some point lying in $M$; see, for instance, \cite[Theorem 2.16]{Bauschke:1996}, and \cite{Combettes:2009} for further details and historical notes.
+We denote by $\NN$ the set of all nonnegative integers.
+A sequence $(x^k)_{k\in \NN}$ defined in a real Hilbert space $\HH$ is said to be \emph{Fejér monotone} with respect to a {nonempty} set $M\subset\HH$ if for all $x\in M$ and all $k\in\NN$ we have \( \lVert x^{k+1}-x\rVert\leq\lVert x^k-x\rVert\).
+It is well-known that if $(x^k)_{k\in \NN}$ is Fejér monotone with respect to $M$, then $(x^k)_{k\in \NN}$ is bounded, and if all its weak cluster points belong to {$M$}, then the entire sequence $(x^k)_{k\in \NN}$ converges weakly to some point lying in $M$; see, for instance, \cite[Thm~2.16]{Bauschke:1996}, \cite[Prop.~5.4 and Thm.~5.5, p.~92]{Bauschke:2017a}, and \cite{Combettes:2009} for further details and historical notes.

-The notion of Fejér monotonicity is named after Hungarian mathematician Lipót Fejér (1880-1959) who introduced this notion in \cite{Fejer:1922} and further developed in~\cite{Fejer:1937} and later in \cite{Agmon:1954,Motzkin:1954}.
+The notion of Fejér monotonicity is named after Hungarian mathematician Lipót Fejér (1880-1959) who introduced this notion in \cite{Fejer:1922} and further developed it in~\cite{Fejer:1937} and later in \cite{Agmon:1954,Motzkin:1954}.
 Fejér was the force behind the highly successful Hungarian school of analysis.
 His influence on the development of mathematics in the last century should be acknowledged.
 Indeed, Fejér was the advisor of mathematicians such as John von Neumann, Paul Erdös, George Pólya, Pál Turán and Gábor Szegö.

 Weaker notions of Fejér monotonicity have been considered in the literature.
 For instance, the concept of \emph{quasi-Fejér monotonicity}, first presented in \cite{Ermolev:1969} and further elaborated in several works such as \cite{Iusem:1994,Combettes:2001a}.